Groovy

 Access global language constant in a specific language

 Returns the value that the global language constant has for the specified language.
-Replace "PORTAL_CONST_NAME" in the example script with the name of the desired language constant.
+In the example script, replace "PORTAL_CONST_NAME" with the name of the desired language constant.

 Example